 Need eco-friendly junk removal?
 BOOK A PICKUP ❯

-The Impact on Americans Living Inland
+The Impact of Rising Sea Levels on Inland Homes

-In the past 5 years alone, the rise in sea level has accelerated at a rate 66% faster than its historical norm.
+In the past 5 years alone, the rise in sea level has accelerated at a rate 66% faster than the historical norm.
 On average, sea levels are now rising 1 inch every 5 years.
 While it took 60 years for the sea level to rise by around 5.5 inches (about the length of an iPhone), scientists now predict that in only the next 20 years, that number will have doubled.